paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-019-coast-guard-academy.md

 <a id="section-1902"></a>
 ## § 1902.
-Policy on sexual harassment and sexual violence
+Academy policy and report on covered misconduct
 **(a) Required Policy.—** The Commandant shall direct the Superintendent of the Coast Guard Academy to prescribe a policy on sexual harassment and sexual violence applicable to the cadets and other personnel of the Academy.

 **(b) Matters To Be Specified in Policy.—** The policy on sexual harassment and sexual violence under this section shall include specification of the following: